 We recommend hand washing.
 The dishwasher would be an option if you could eliminate phosphates from all dishwasher detergents.
-You can’t, so we don’t recommend it.
+You cannot, so we do not recommend it.
 Many dishwasher detergents contain aggressive chemicals and phosphates that can discolor the baking surface.
-This can also be true of bleaches, oven cleaners, and other caustic cleaning agents.
-The beauty of our anodized bakeware is that you just don’t need these aggressive chemicals.
+This can also be true of bleaches, oven cleaners and other caustic cleaning agents.
+The beauty of our anodized bakeware is that you do not need these aggressive chemicals.

-We occasionally receive a call from a customer (or their significant ‘non-baking’ other) with a slightly discolored pan from a phosphate laced journey through the dishwasher.
-Discolorations may be dark random patterns, smudges, or white chalky spots.
-Don’t worry and don’t throw the pan away as it still has a lifetime of baking performance ahead!
+We occasionally receive a call from a customer (or their significant “non-baking” other) with a slightly discolored pan from a phosphate-laced journey through the dishwasher.
+Discolorations may be dark random patterns, smudges or white chalky spots.
+Do not worry and do not throw the pan away as it still has a lifetime of baking performance ahead!
 Try first, seasoning the pan with a few drops of good quality baking oil and a cloth.
 This works well for removing most phosphate residue.
-For extreme discoloration you may need to coat the entire pan in shortening or butter and place on a cookie sheet.
-Bake the pan at 300 degrees for 10 minutes.
+For extreme discoloration, you may need to coat the entire pan in shortening or butter and place on a cookie sheet.
+Bake the pan at 300° F (150° C) for 10 minutes.
 Let the pan cool for a few minutes.
 While still warm, wipe the pan clean with a towel.
-This process may not return the ‘off-the-shelf ’ beauty it once had, but will effectively ‘season’ the pan for future use.
+This process may not return the “off-the-shelf” beauty it once had, but will effectively season the pan for future use.

 Restore your bakeware

-Let's face it bakeware can take a beating in the kitchen.
-After continual use it will build up a patina from the grease and butter.
-Most professional bakers don't mind this buildup, as it actually increases the performance of the pan.
-Baked goods come out even easier.
-But many home bakers don't like the look of a well-seasoned pan and want to restore its beauty.
+Bakeware can take a beating in the kitchen.
+After continual use, it will build up a patina from the grease and butter.
+Most professional bakers do not mind this buildup as it actually increases the performance of the pan.
+Baked goods will come out of it even easier.
+Some home bakers do not like the look of a well-seasoned pan and want to restore its beauty.
 It can be achieved with a little effort.
-Learn how to deep clean your bakeware...